core-wg/comi/draft-ietf-core-comi.md

 The resulting base64 representation of SID 1721 is "a5"

-## Instance identifier {#instance-identifier}
+## Instance-identifier {#instance-identifier}

-Instance identifiers are used to uniquely identify data node instances within a datastore.
+Instance-identifiers are used to uniquely identify data node instances within a datastore.
 This YANG built-in type is defined in {{RFC7950}} section 9.13.
-An instance identifier is composed of the data node identifier (i.e. a SID) and for data nodes within list(s) the keys used to index within these list(s).
+An instance-identifier is composed of the data node identifier (i.e. a SID) and for data nodes within list(s) the keys used to index within these list(s).

-When part of a payload, instance identifiers are encoded in CBOR based on the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1.
+When part of a payload, instance-identifiers are encoded in CBOR based on the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1.
 When part of a URI, the SID is appended to the URI of the targeted datastore, the keys are specified using the 'k' URI-Query as defined in {{query}}.

 ## Content-Formats {#content-format}